carrieprice78/website/content/courses/covid-19/_index.md

 menu:
   covid-19:
     name: COVID-19
-    weight: 1
+    #weight: 1
 ---

-A collection of resources for research and fact-checking for COVID-19 information.
+A collection of resources for obtaining the most current and factual information about COVID-19.